 The risks don’t stop with injuries, however.
-The United States Fire Association reports that there are over 4000 school fires every year, for example.
+The United States Fire Association reports that there are more than 4,000 school fires every year, for example.
 Schools are also notorious incubators of contagious diseases.
 And, most importantly, schools play an essential role in teaching kids how to keep themselves safe.
 Given all that, it’s important for educators and parents to make themselves aware of the particular risks that schools pose and take steps to help the kids in their care keep safe.

 Keep a First-Aid Kit on Hand

 Every classroom, regardless of grade-level, needs a good first-aid kit.
 Play to Learn Preschool offers a comprehensive checklist of first-aid supplies that’s a good guide to follow.
 It’s aimed at preschool teachers, but can easily be adapted to fit all ages.
 It includes such staples as: